ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 In the previous section you already saw an example for using groups in order to cluster hosts that have the same function.
-This allows you, for instance, to define firewall rules inside a playbook or role affecting only database servers:
+This allows you, for example, to define firewall rules inside a playbook or role affecting only database servers:

 .. code-block:: yaml